sayedrafe117/A-B-testing/README.md

 4. **Launch Campaigns on Mondays and Tuesdays:** Focus efforts on these weekdays when user engagement is highest for conversions.
 5. **Adjust Budgets Based on CPC Trends:** Shift spending to lower-cost months like May and November to maximize cost-effectiveness.

-_Please give a 🌟 if you found this repository helpful in any manner._